SamStonehouse/lerna-webpack-example/README.md

 - `npm install` - install dependencies

-- `npm run bootstrap` - runs lerna bootstrap which hoists and links dependencies
+- `npm run bootstrap && run bootstrap-hoist` - runs lerna bootstrap which installs dependencies and then hoists them so common modules are shared

-- `npm run dev`- runs webpack-dev-server

 ## Next steps

+- Create local package for eslint config
+- Create local package for postcss.config.js
+- Add eslint to Webpack directory
 - Update webpack to remove final issues regarding upgrade to webpack 4
 - Change webpack builds to be for each main module
 - Create a main module which is both built on it's own and required as part of a package